-Do you often find yourself dealing with a human sloth in your house, in the form of your teenager?
-If your teenage daughter seems super lazy, things may not be as they seem.
+Do you often find yourself dealing with a human sloth in your house in the form of a teenager?
+If you have a question popping up in your mind, “Why is my teenage daughter so lazy?” things may not be as they seem.

 Is It Laziness?

 The first question you need to ask is if this is real and genuine laziness.
 Is what you perceive to be laziness perhaps something else?
 Has your teen complained about feeling tired?
 Unwell or sad?